Negatronic/hertzbel/README.md

 # hertzbel

-## Instllation
+## Installation

 `npm add hertzbel` or `yarn add hertzbel`

 ## Introduction

-`hertzbel` is a javascript library created to handle frequency related calculations and conversions, and a wide series of decibel related calculations.
+`hertzbel` is a javascript library created to handle frequency related calculations and conversions, and a comprehensive of decibel calculations.

-In telecommunications, frequencies, and decibels go hand in hand.
+In telecommunications, frequencies and decibels go hand in hand.
 In the frequency domain, using decibel logarithmic formulas in place of Volts or Watts allows observers to see very high power levels and minuscule power levels on the same graph.
 To learn more about the usefulness of decibels visit [wikipedia](<https://en.wikipedia.org/wiki/Decibel#:~:text=The%20decibel%20(symbol%3A%20dB),level%20or%20field%20level%2C%20respectively.>)

 The Hertzbel library was designed specifically to be used with spectrum analyzer data, though these calculations will assist in any relatable fields.